SecArt1/M57-Jean-Digital-Forensics-Investigation/03-deep-analysis/email-analysis.md

 ## Objective

-Analyze all email communications to identify evidence of the confidential spreadsheet being sent, received, or discussed, and to determine Jean's involvement or victimization.
+Analyze all email communications to:
+1. Identify evidence of m57plan.xlsx being sent, received, or discussed
+2. Locate phishing email from tuckgeorge@gmail.com (suspected attack vector)
+3. Verify Jean's claim that Alison requested the spreadsheet via email
+4. Identify any communication with competitors or suspicious external contacts
+5. Determine whether Jean was complicit or victimized by phishing

 ---